 Mass media, whether it is through thrilling TV dramas, public service advertisements, or content on mobile phones, can be excellent platforms to deliver life-saving information and shape positive social norms.
 The popularity and effectiveness of Jasoos Vijay and the condom ringtone, among other initiatives in BBC Media Action's ten years of HIV and AIDS communication, reflects that’s it is possible to fulfil the BBC’s mission to inform, educate AND entertain.

-Elsewhere on BBC Media Action: Condom is just another word
+BBC Media Action: Condom is just another word